 DIY Reading Nook

 Create a cozy corner with bean bags or cushions next to the bookshelves to encourage children to dive into a good book.
 In my studio, I use soft, inviting fabrics to create a space that kids naturally gravitate towards.
+This simple setup is one of my favorite creative mini projects for the home.

 Hidden Storage Compartments

 Incorporate hidden storage in your bookshelves for a neat and tidy look.
 I love surprises, and these compartments are perfect for storing away items when they’re not in use.
+If you want to keep your patio just as organized, consider adding a creative outdoor storage box to your yard.

 Bookshelf with Built-in Seating

 Combine seating with storage by using low bookshelves that double as benches.
 I’ve crafted a few for my own space, and they make for a perfect reading spot.
+These low benches also work beautifully as end of bed storage.

 Chalkboard Paint Backs